thisislawatts/example-jobs/Marketing Design Intern.md

 <p><strong>Community Outreach Program: Internships for underrepresented groups&nbsp;</strong></p>
 <p><strong>As part of Snyk’s commitment to diversity and inclusion, we are launching a 3 month (minimum) internship program aimed at supporting some of the most disproportionately impacted groups following Covid as they make the jump out of education and into the workplace. </strong></p>
-<p><span style="font-weight: 400;">We’re looking for a self-motivated and detail-oriented Marketing Design Associate to join our growing Design team and help craft beautiful designs across all areas of marketing for Snyk.</span></p>
+<p><span style="font-weight: 400;">We’re looking for a curious Marketing Design Associate to join our growing Design team and help craft beautiful designs across all areas of marketing for Snyk.</span></p>
 <p><span style="font-weight: 400;">You'll join our fast growing design team and participate in the creation of all company marketing materials, recruiting and sales support materials, brand creatives, ads, and exhibition stands.&nbsp;</span></p>
 <p><strong>You'll spend your time:</strong></p>
 <ul>